department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 <div markdown="1">

-Vocational Rehabilitation and Employment (V&E) provides special career assistance to Veterans and Servicemembers who are overcoming challenges associated with service-connected disabilities.
+Vocational Rehabilitation and Employment (VR&E) provides special career assistance to Veterans and Servicemembers who are overcoming challenges associated with service-connected disabilities.
 For Veterans and Servicemembers with service-connected disabilities so severe that they cannot immediately consider work, VR&E offers services to improve their ability to live as independently as possible.
 Services may also be available to eligible family members.

 </div>